Action 52: NES

 The NES version of Action 52 includes games that cover a variety of genres, the most common types being vertical shooters set in outer space, and platformers.
-The games have major programming flaws.
-Some of them freeze or crash; other issues include incomplete or endless levels, confusing design, and unresponsive controls.
+The games have major programming flaws, and some of them freeze or crash, while others include incomplete or endless levels, confusing design, and unresponsive controls.
+The featured game of this version is The Cheetahmen, being the 52nd and last game, where characters from the previous 51 games appear as enemies.

 Each game is given a brief description in the manual for Action 52.
 Some of the descriptions cover games from the early development of Action 52 that were very different from the games of corresponding titles; for example, Jigsaw is described as a game involving a jigsaw puzzle, but the game titled as such on the final product is a platformer involving a construction worker avoiding construction tools.

-The Cheetahmen is the featured game of Action 52, and was intended to launch a multimedia franchise and an accompanying line of merchandise.
-A Cheetahmen animated television series, a comic book series and T-shirts were planned.
-An advertisement for action figures, which included concept art, appeared in a promotional comic book included in the Action 52 package.
-However, these plans were eventually scrapped due to the extremely negative reception Action 52 received.

-Active Enterprises advertised a contest involving Ooze, one of the games of Action 52.
-Players who could complete Level 6 of the game could enter a drawing for $104,000 ($52,000 cash, and a scholarship with the same value).
-Ooze was reported to consistently crash on Level 2; therefore, it was impossible to qualify for the contest without using an emulator; after the contest had been cancelled, a second version of Action 52 was released which fixed this crashing problem, among some others.
+Active Enterprises advertised a contest involving Ooze, the fifth game of the NES version.
+Players who could complete Level 6 of the game could enter a draw for $104,000 ($52,000 cash and a scholarship with the same value).
+Ooze was reported to consistently crash on Level 2; therefore, it was impossible to qualify for the contest without using an emulator.
+After the contest had been cancelled, a Revision B of Action 52 was released which fixed this crashing problem, among some others.

 The opening sequence of the NES version uses a Yeah!
-Woo! drum break sampled from Rob Base and DJ E-Z Rock's song "It Takes Two".
+Woo! drum break, famously used in Rob Base and DJ E-Z Rock's song "It Takes Two."